ClojureBridge/tones/curriculum/01-piano-chords.md

   (chord :Bb4 :dim)   ; b flat diminished -> #{70 73 76}
 ```

-Meg talked to herself, "ah, that's why a function call this":
+Meg talked to herself, "ah, that's why a function call"

 ```clojure
 (chord :c3 :major)
 ```

-"returned":
+"returned"
 ```clojure
 (48 55 52)
 ```

-"Got it."
+"these three, got it."

-She could understood the `chord` function, its meaning and how to use.
+She completely understood the `chord` function, its meaning and how to use.
 However, the problem was how to make the piano sound of
 `(chord :c3 :major)`.
 She typed `(piano 48) (piano 55) (piano 52)` in the same line and